 A Dedicated Fund for Veterans' Conservatorships

-When the Department of Veterans' Services serves as conservator for a veteran or a veteran's family member, it may collect compensation under A.R.S.
+The Department of Veterans' Services may serve as conservator for a veteran or a veteran's family member.
+In that role, it may collect fees under A.R.S.
 14-5414.
 Those fees do not go into a general account.
-Instead, this statute creates a specific fund to hold and manage that money.

 The state veterans' conservatorship fund is established.